kylemcco/concert-tracker/README.md

 &gt; Nashville, TN
 Rate your experience on a scale of one to ten (1-10)
 &gt; 10
 Cool!
 You saw Wilco play The Ryman in Nashville, TN on 10/02/2011.
-Nick Lowe opened.
 You gave this show a 10/10.
 Is that correct? (y/n)
 &gt; y
 Concert saved.
 </pre></code>